 In this article, we at CollectiveRay will walk you through the journey of going through a WordPress localization exercise or creating a multilingual website: from identifying the right timing to go for it, to the practical technical approaches to make it happen.

-1. When should you have a translated WordPress website?
+1. When should you use a WordPress translation plugin?

 So you’re running WordPress site or starting one from scratch and you’re considering having it translated.
-Before doing so, make sure it’s relevant for you and consider the following key elements.
+Before doing so, go through our WordPress tutorial below to make sure it’s relevant for you and consider the following key elements.

 When your audience and/or customers need it